techidaily/site-program-issues/source/_posts/step-by-step-solution-to-get-valorant-running-smoothly-on-your-computer-2024-edition.md

 3. Delete all the files in the**Config** and**Logs** folder.
 Then restart your PC and check if Valorant launches now.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1dR4tF3VgyU?si=AJipgqZsNNxsRsBW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Fix 8: Release Standby Memory

  One common reason Valorant won’t launch is that your PC doesn’t have the available RAM for the game.
 Windows uses part of the physical RAM as cache, or what is called**Standby Memory** .
 The system might run into issues when standby memory isn’t released on time.
 In that case, you can clear the standby memory manually and see how it goes.